 Yearly maintenance costs are considered as a function of the installed capacity and the cost of maintaining a given technology.
 Renewables have a single cost component expressed in \$/MW.
 Thermal units have a single cost component in \$/unit.
 Storage has two maintenance cost components, for rated energy $c^m_{s,E}$ and rated power $c^m_{s,P}$, expressed in \$/MWh and \$/MW, respectively.
 The cost of maintenance for the year $y$ is then:

 Lastly, let us consider the investment costs for constructing new resources.
-Each thermal technology is associated with a capital cost per unit, denoted as $c_{y,u}^{cap}$.
-Similarly, storage and renewable technologies have a capital cost per megawatt (\$/MW), represented as $c_{y,s}^{cap, P}$ and $c_{y,r}^{cap}$, respectively.
-Additionally, storage has a capital cost for energy capacity, expressed as $c_{y,s}^{cap, E}$:
+Annualized costs are assessed for every year after a resource is constructed.
+Each thermal technology is associated with an annualized capital cost per unit, denoted as $c_{y,u}^{cap}$.
+Similarly, storage and renewable technologies have an annualized capital cost per megawatt (\$/MW), represented as $c_{y,s}^{cap, P}$ and $c_{y,r}^{cap}$, respectively.
+Additionally, storage has an annualized capital cost for energy capacity, expressed as $c_{y,s}^{cap, E}$: